Does Siemens Industry Software sponsor H-1B workers?

 Summary

-Siemens Industry Software has filed 29 Labor Condition Applications (LCA) and 14 Program Electronic Review Management (PERM) applications in FY2026 Q1.
-The top roles include Engineering Services Engineer and Technical Product Manager, each with a share of 6.98%.
-Key locations for employment are Plano, TX, and Wilsonville, OR.
-The median salary reported is $143,570, with a range from $75,400 to $297,562.
-Notably, 42 LCAs were certified, while one was withdrawn.
-It is important to note that LCA certification does not guarantee USCIS H-1B petition approval, and PERM certification does not equate to green card approval.
+Siemens Industry Software has filed 80 Labor Condition Applications (LCA) and 14 Program Electronic Review Management (PERM) applications in FY2026 Q2.
+The most common roles include Software Engineer and Application Engineer, with significant activity in locations such as Wilsonville, OR, and Santa Clara, CA. Salary data indicates a median annual salary of $143,283, with a range from $75,400 to $326,895.
+It's important to note that LCA certification does not guarantee USCIS H-1B petition approval, and PERM certification does not equate to green card approval.
 This information is not legal advice.

 Sources